jackfrancisdalton/ReactSearchBar/README.md

 }
 ```

-## exposed functions
+## Exposed Functions
-should you want to call functions using your website functions are exposed
+React Search Bar also exposes functions for integrating with your website.
-* search (for search button usage)
+* search -
-* clear box
+* clear box - clears the search box content, and removes the results drop down
-* set box value
+* set box value - sets the value of the search bar and instantly searches for results
-* copy box content value
+* copy box content value -
-* return current selected data set
+* return current selected data set - returns the data for the current list of results

 # Support